The Houblon family

-Jacob III was the nephew of Sir John Houblon and the first Houblon to live at the newly acquired country estate of Hallingbury Place.
+Jacob III was the grandson of Jacob Houblon and great nephew of Sir John and Sir James Houblon, and the first Houblon to live at the newly acquired country estate of Hallingbury Place.

 He married Mary Hynde Cotton of Madingley Hall in Cambridge, in 1735.
 It may have been this family connection which led to Capability Brown being invited to work on landscape improvements at Hallingbury Place, after he had carried out work at Madingley Hall.

 Unlike his predeccessors, he never went into business but became a country gentleman.
 He was a philanthropist, building cottages for his workers.
 It is thought that his scheme to drain the marshy land around the Shermore Brook and create the lake in Hatfield Forest was at least in part a work creation programme.

 He was an MP for Colchester, from 1761 to 1768, supporting the Tory government, unlike earlier Houblons who were Whigs.
 He was also a member of the Cocoa Tree Club, a renown meeting place of Tories and Jacobites in the 18th century.

 Jacob Houblon IV (1736 - 1828) – Hallingbury Place is remodelled

 Jacob IV was the first born son of Jacob III.
 He completed his education with an extended Grand Tour from 1759 to 1761, staying for several months in Italy.
 This was recorded in a caricature "Antiquaries at Palo", painted by Thomas Patch and now hanging in the National Trust collection at Dunham Massey.
 He inherited the estate on his father’s death in 1770 and soon after had Hallingbury Place remodelled.

 He married Susanna Archer, from Welford Park in Berkshire in 1770 and this was to prove to be an important alliance for later Houblons.